TD Bank's sponsorship of NYC's iconic High Line park was something to shout about. The thing is no one knew about this community help. At all.

 This came from the insight that people in domestic abusive relationships quite often don’t realize they’re in one.
 Verbal abuse one month, slowly descends over a series of months into a slap, which slowly transforms into a continuing stream aggregated violence.

 This campaign talked to the community as well as the victims and educated them to look for ‘the steps.’

 Everything was built in-camera and included working with three typographers and then recreating everything out of foam core.
 From here, four very different houses were found to reflect an accurate cross-section of society (including one that happened to be a scene of a murder one week before the shoot).

-Media companies subsequently gave up more free media space (equalling $200,000) and an increase in donations meant the South Island chapter of the Women’s Refuge increased donations by 38% in the period when the campaign ran as compared to the year before.
+It appeared an on bus-backs, billboards, posters, print and fliers and media companies subsequently gave up more free media space (equalling $200,000).
+An increase in donations meant the South Island chapter of the Women’s Refuge increased donations by 38%.